universal-packages/universal-background-jobs/README.md

 ## Events

-Events will be emited while background jobs do its job ;).
+Events will be emitted while background jobs do its job ;).

 ### Jobs